SasaKalcik/Old-Timer/README.md

 ![image](/Old_Timer_wiring_diagram.png "Old Timer wiring diagram")

-For ease the wiring can be split down into serveral parts:
+For clarity the wiring can be split down into serveral parts:

 ### Power supply
 The 64x64 RGB LED matrix alone requires a 5 V regulated DC power input and 4 A with all LEDs on at full brightness.
 However, a 5V 4A is sufficient to power to entire setup.
 For testing, the Arduino controller board can be powered directly from a computer using an USB connector without an external power supply.
 An ON/OFF toggle round rocker switch is added to switch the power supply on and off.